 In the end, stop wishing for whatever it is that you once had.
-Be enthusiastic about how fast life goes, dig into experiences, dig into emotions, dig into dynamics, but never forget that there is a very fine line between curiosity and superficiality.
+Be enthusiastic about how fast life goes, dig into experiences, into emotions, into dynamics, but never forget there’s a fine line between curiosity and superficiality.
 Never cross it, or you might not find the way back.

 Learn to live a beautiful life.
 Laugh at it and laugh with it, and anything you want – make it yours.
 Love more than you crave love, and know that if life takes and doesn’t give back it’s because you have the potential to be self-sufficient in that moment.

 Don’t glue all those long-lost, rained over, half-broken pieces back together.
 You’re better off without them.
 Don’t dress-up.
 You work best as an empty canvas, a wide, airy, white room, a clean face – and a tan.
 Take only what is necessary, Mel.
 Take only what you love.”

-“I’m not sure about what I love anymore.”
+“I’m not so sure about what I love anymore.”

 “Well, it’s two in the morning and you’re having a dumb conversation with me.
 I could point at one thing and not be wrong.”